 Inclusivity and accessibility (A11Y) are some of the main concerns of Spruce CSS.
-Our goal is to help you develop more accessible web-based projects through our code and documentation, where we will try to show you small, related tips and guidance where necessary.
+We aim to help you develop more accessible web-based projects through our code and documentation, where we will try to show you small, related tips and guidance where necessary.

 Building something more inclusive is a long process.
 We learn on the way, too, so this always will be a work in progress.